SchoolOfCode/recap_tasks_week-2/README.md

 ## Task 4

-👉 On your HTML page you will see an input field and an 'Add To List' button.
+👉 On your HTML page, you will see an input field and an 'Add To List' button.
 Declare a new variable, `importantThings`, as an empty array.
 Using JavaScript, configure the website so that when you write something in the input field and click the `Add To List` button, a new item is added to the `importantThings` array.

 👉 As well as adding the item to the in memory array, now display each added item in an `li` element within the ordered list.